 Knowing exactly what is covered in a record collection and what is not will save you time and effort in your research.
-Take an extra minute or two at the beginning to read the description of the record collection.
+So, take that extra minute or two at the beginning to read the description of the record collection.

 4. Take Advantage of Genealogy Databases FREE Offerings Around Holidays.

 This is a favorite frugal genealogy tip!
 The Big 3 [Ancestry.com, MyHeritage, FindMyPast] and other subscription databases will sometimes open a particular record collection for a limited time to the public for free around holidays.
-For example, around the 4th of July Fold3 opened up their Revolutionary War records to the public for a limited time.
+For example, around the 4th of July Fold3 will often open up their Revolutionary War records to the public for a limited time.